foxydot/infinitive/wp-content/plugins/page-links-to/readme.txt

 Yes.
 Linking to `/my-photos.php` is a good idea, as it'll still work if you move your site to a different domain.

 == Changelog ==

+= 2.6 =
+* Proper linking for custom post types (insead of just a 301).
+* Fixed a bug that prevented links from opening in a new window.
+* Notifies people when they are editing content that uses this plugin.
+* Removed the option to set redirection type.
+Always 301, now.
+* Removed some PHP4 and WP 2.8 back compat stuff.

 = 2.5 =
 * Allow all show_ui post types to use the meta box.